profweiliu/design-resilient-communities/assignments.md

 ### Prompt and Instructions

-After the lecture, *"What Do We Mean by Resilient Communities,"* write a short reflection responding to the question:
+After the lecture, *"What Do We Mean by Resilient Communities,"* write a short reflection responding to the question: <br>
 At this point in the semester, what does the idea of a "resilient community" mean to you, viewed through your own disciplinary perspective or professional interests?

 In your response, you might consider:
-- How your current understanding of a resilient community aligns with, expands upon, or differs from ideas discussed in the lecture.
+- How your current understanding of a *resilient community* aligns with, expands upon, or differs from ideas discussed in the lecture.
 - What questions, uncertaintities, or assumptions you have about resilience that you hope to explore further in this course.

 Format requirement:
 - No more than one page (excluding references)
 - Single-spaced, with 1-inch margins on all sides
-- Times New Roman in 12 point or similar.
+- Times New Roman in 12 point or similar
 - APA Citation style
 - Microsoft Word or a Word compatible file (.doc or .docx)